Operate Validators

 1. Obtain OVER

-To participate as a validator, you need 256 OVER tokens or multiples thereof, stored in a single wallet address.
+To participate as a validator, you need more than 256 OVER tokens, stored in a single wallet address.
 This amount is necessary to make the deposit transaction(s) required for validator registration.

 2. Generate Validator Keys (Mnemonics)